mimahb/customer-review-sentiment-analysis/README.md

  Easily testable via Postman or any frontend client.

- Built using Django and Django Ninja for fast API development.
+ Built using Django and Django Ninja for fast API development and ready for deployment.

 ## How to Use
 Clone the repo: